keremergener/PanWFS/README.md

 The WFS UGens are designed for regular linear loudspeaker arrays.
 The headphone and binaural UGens provide lightweight two-channel monitoring tools for previewing spatial motion over headphones.

 > Status: experimental / research version.
-> These UGens are intended for testing, development, and comparison against the original SuperCollider pseudo-UGens.

 ---

 ## Contents